gargarchit/LetsChat/README.md

       <em>LetsChat</em>
   <br>
 </h1>
 The LetsChat is a Web-app relying on Node.js a JavaScript runtime build on Chrome's V8 JavaScript engine.
-In this project, I tried to built some of the features a Social Networking Site must have from Scratch using Node.js Backend.<br>
+In this project, I tried to built some of the features a Social Networking Site must have from Scratch using Node.js Backend.<br><br>

 <img width="1800" src="public/Screenshot_2019-02-09 LetsChat Home.jpg">